Have you ever been in a meeting that seemed to drag on forever and when it was done you feel like you got very little useful information?

 Start on Time

 Many times people show up early for meetings and there’s nothing worse than showing up early only to have the meeting not start on time.
 Starting late can put everyone in a bad state of mind before the meeting even starts.
-Show everyone that you value their time by starting on time.
+Show everyone that you value their time by starting your next meeting on time.

 End on Time

-Just like starting on time, it is important to end on time.
+Just like starting on time, it is important to end workplace meetings on time.
 Even if you are having a great discussion that is going longer than expected, try to end it within the time that was scheduled.
 This will make it easier for the people attending the meeting to schedule their day around the meeting.
 It can be very frustrating for the attendees to have a meeting making them late for other engagements.

 Ban Unnecessary Technology

-Cell phones and other technology can be very distracting.
-Limit users from bringing their personal electronic devices to any formal meeting or at least have them put them on silent during the meeting.
 This will at least make the cell phones less distracting to other members.
 If you do ban these devices it should be stated when you send out the invites and agenda.
-Then reiterated when you start the meeting.
+Then reiterate this point when you start the meeting.

 Make the Objective Clear to Everybody

-Everyone needs to know the objective.
-Preferably they should know the objective before the meeting starts.
-This is why it’s a great idea to send out an agenda beforehand.
 The objective should be made clear again at the beginning of the meeting.
 You may have to reinforce the objective throughout the meeting to remind everyone why they are there.

 Keep it as Brief as Possible